← All Posts

 Dining Around Grand Illumination

-Dinner reservations near Merchants Square on Grand Illumination Sunday are extremely difficult to secure last-minute.
+Dinner reservations near Merchants Square on Grand Illumination Saturdays are extremely difficult to secure last-minute.
 Book restaurant reservations as soon as you book your lodging.
 The Trellis, Fat Canary, and Amber Ox will be fully booked.
 More casual options near the Historic Area handle the foot traffic better but still fill up.

 A practical alternative: dine early, between 3:00 and 5:00 PM, before the post-illumination dinner rush.
 This also positions you in the Historic Area in time for the early evening atmosphere.
 For a complete dining overview, see our Williamsburg restaurant guide.